giacomodandria/dictionary/the.md

 # Usage of the Article "THE"

 The definite article "the" is the most common word in the English language.
-It is used to <strong>refer to specific or particular nouns</strong>.
+It is used to **refer to specific or particular nouns**.
 Here's a detailed look at its usage:

 ## General Rules